srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_11-introduction-to-azure-iot-edge.md

     If you have more than one Azure account, be sure that you are logged in with the account that is tied to the subscription that you will be using for this course.

-1. Open the Azure Cloud Shell by clicking the **Terminal** icon within the top header bar of the Azure portal, and select the **Bash** shell option.
+1. Open the Azure Cloud Shell by clicking the **Cloud Shell** icon within the top header bar of the Azure portal, and select the **Bash** shell option.

 1. Run the following Azure CLI command to create an **IoT Edge Device Identity** in Azure IoT Hub with the **Device ID** set to `myEdgeDevice`.

     ```cmd/sh
-    az iot hub device-identity create --hub-name {IoTHubName} --device-id myEdgeDevice --edge-enabled
+    az iot hub device-identity create --hub-name AZ-220-HUB-{YOUR-ID} --device-id myEdgeDevice --edge-enabled
     ```

-    Be sure to replace the `{IoTHubName}` placeholder with the name of the Azure IoT Hub in your subscription.
+    Be sure to replace the `{YOUR-ID}` placeholder with the appropriate value.

     > **Note**:  The IoT Edge Device Identity can also be created using the Azure Portal by navigating to **IoT Hub** -> **IoT Edge** -> **Add an IoT Edge device**.